Loss of meaningful entity in life.

 In sentient faith, before the crystalline storm, we expansively,

 luxuriously, owned a whole, unmarred squeaky clean,

-transparent pane that we saw life through.
+transparent pane of glass that we saw life through.

 Freshly washed.
 Clearly viewed.

 Others could look back at us through this colorless

 With or without notice, the sparkling scene shatters.

 We no longer see our known existence, who we fully are.

 Just a little random glimpse between the radiating broken cracks.